This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 So, the day has arrived.
 Today is the last day my son goes to pre-school.
 In September he will enter Reception/School.

-Almost 2 years have passed and during this time, the pre-school became his second home.
-He made lots of friends and they and the teachers became his second family, as he felt safe, loved, happy and well taken care of there.
+Almost 2 years have passed and during this time, the preschool became his second home.
+He made lots of friends and they and the teachers became his second family, as he felt safe and loved, happy and well taken care of.